Routes · Namsan, Jung-gu

 Which variant should I pick?

-First time, take the full 7 km loop.
-It covers the hill section, the climb to the tower, and the full character of the route.
-If you only want hill training, the 7 km hill out-and-back gives you the rollers in both directions and skips the summit climb.
+First time, take the full 7 km loop: hill section, the climb to the tower, the full character of the route.
+If you only want hill training, the 7 km hill out-and-back gives you the rollers both ways and skips the summit climb.
 Great for stacking laps.

 -